Out of Competition and Democracy

 Years ago I saw and argued in print with a Hong Kong reviewer, who disparaged the film.
 And now I see how right I was to defend it!

-Great performance by Al Pacino, in a deft screenplay, whose power is masked by the film presenting itself more as entertainment than biting satire – a film that puts the New York legal system to the blade.
+Great performance by Al Pacino, in a deft screenplay, whose power is masked by a film which seems to be presenting itself more as entertainment than biting satire.

 Film list of 63 of the best for me